 - 1. Navigate to Administration | Structure | Restore Structure. - 2.
-Enter the full path to the structure backup file (either .xm/ or .zip). - 3.
+Enter the full path to the structure backup file (either .xml or .zip). - 3.
 Click Restore. - 4.
 If Structure currently has any data, it will ask you to confirm the restore operation.
 Restoring from backup clears all Structure data, and it cannot be undone!
 If you have data that you're overwriting, you might want to perform Backup first. - 5.
-You will see the Process Status page that will tell you if Restore is going on or is finished.
-Once it's finished, you'll be able to see the result and possibly some warning messages.
+You will see the Process Status page that will show you the progress of the restore operation.
+You can abort the process by clicking the Abort button on the status page.